 The Protected EHT Action field is defined in 9.6.36.1 (Protected EHT Action field).

-The Dialog Token field value is copied from the Dialog Token field in the corresponding EHT NSEP Priority Access Request frame.
+The Dialog Token field value is copied from the Dialog Token field in the corresponding EHT NSEP Priority Access Enable Request frame.

 The status code values are defined in Table 9-50 (Status codes).